apt-helion/blog/articles/lamp_stack_on_centos.md

 ### 0x100: the DNS and web server

 The DNS (Domain Name System) is a system that resolves a server's domain name eg. blog.justinduch.com into an IP address.
-In order for your webpage to be viewable, you must point your domain name to the webserver.
+In order for your pngage to be viewable, you must point your domain name to the webserver.

 As this process is different for every domain name registrar and server provider it is up to you to find the documentation to do this for your specific setup.
 Once you have a sever and domain name aswell as pointed them, we can continue with the guide.